WUR and the National Plan Open Science

 Optimisation of research data for re-use

 Availability and re-use of research data are the two major bullet points of this objective.
-The FAIR data principles are leading.
-Within Wageningen University & Research, all PhD students and University Chair groups make a Research Data Management Plan (DMP).
+The example of a university essay introduction principles are leading.
+Within Wageningen University & Research, all PhD students and University Chair groups make a dare essay winners.
 Recently, it was felt by an RDM Working Group chaired by the Dean of Science, that a DMP is not enough.
 New policy, which will require data storage and archiving according to the FAIR principles, is now being developed.
 With this new policy, Wageningen University & Research will make a significant move towards implementing the NPOS.
 The policy will probably become effective in the fall of 2017.
 We will keep you posted.

 Recognition and rewards